HITISoftware/HITICommSupport/README.txt

 Documentation
 -------------
-You can find getting started guides and reference documentation at https://hitisoftware.com
+You can the reference documentation of HITIComm library at https://hitisoftware.freshdesk.com/support/home

 Contributing
 ------------
-Here is the info on how you can contribute in various ways to the project: to do
+Here is the info on how you can contribute in various ways to the project: TO DO

 Licenses